OctopusDeploy/docs/docs/getting-started/index.md

 You can install your own self-hosted instance of the **Octopus Server** or use the hosted version **Octopus Cloud**.
 Small teams can get started with either Octopus Server or Octopus Cloud for [free](https://octopus.com/free).

-The guide below provides more information on how to [setup Octopus Deploy](#setup-octopus-deploy)
+The guide below provides more information on how to [setup Octopus Deploy](#setup-octopus-deploy).

 ### Infrastructure